Juniva616/quiz/README.md

 ### JSHinter validation
 JavaScript code has passed through a linter (Jshint) with no errors and warnings.

+The following Metrics were returned:

+ * There are 9 functions in this file.

+ * Function with the largest signature take 1 arguments, while the median is 0.

+* Largest function has 10 statements in it, while the median is 3.

+* The most complex function has a cyclomatic complexity value of 2 while the median is 1.

 ### HTML validation
 The site has passed validation on https://validator.w3.org/ without any errors or warnings to show.